Exclusive: Philips, under investigation in U.S. and Brazil, fired whistleblower who warned of graft

 Discouraged after his firing, Masiero dropped the matter.

-Then in 2014, Brazil was engulfed by a corruption scandal centered on contracting graft at state oil company Petrobras.
+Then in 2014, Brazil was engulfed by a corruption scandal centered on contracting graft at state oil company Petrobras (PETR4.SA).
 That blockbuster probe, known as Car Wash, ultimately toppled leaders at the highest levels of Brazilian business and politics.

 Masiero got in touch with federal prosecutors.